rose-collectionservices/collection-services-manual/06-PHYSICAL PROCESSING/readme.md

 * Items that are restricted should be foldered separately:
 	* If the entire folder is restricted, title it as you normally would.
 Then at the end of the title write [Restricted until YEAR] if the restriction end date is known.
 Otherwise simply write [RESTRICTED].
  	* If only individual items are restricted, separate those items from the rest of the contents of the folder and folder them separately.
-Handle the original unrestricted folder and the new restricted folder as a series of folders.
-Title both folders identically but add [1 of 2] and [2 of 2] at the end of the title.
-If necessary you can use a [separation sheet](https://emory.sharepoint.com/:w:/s/EUVRoseLibrary/EStul3EWAvVLqf7lTER_dfwBhGOl41Y5ZoEes6wzQYkZJQ?e=I8Ddew) to document the separation of the restricted items; however, typically this is not necessary because giving the folders the same title is sufficient, as it indicates that the contents were originally part of a single folder.
+Handle the original unrestricted folder and the new restricted folder as a series of folders by giving both folders identical titles then adding [1 of 2] and [2 of 2] at the end of the title.
+If necessary you can use a [MSS separation sheet](https://emory.sharepoint.com/:w:/s/EUVRoseLibrary/EStul3EWAvVLqf7lTER_dfwBhGOl41Y5ZoEes6wzQYkZJQ?e=I8Ddew) or [an EUA separation sheet](https://emory.sharepoint.com/:w:/s/EUVRoseLibrary/ER0YmElt_wVApRIfeUUaq9cB1uAjrYWzz7TYQgMD5YlfKw?e=AcC5UV) to document the separation of the restricted items; however, typically this is not necessary because giving the folders the same title is sufficient, as it indicates that the contents were originally part of a single folder.
 At the end of the restricted title write [Restricted until YEAR] if the restriction end date is known.
 Otherwise simply write [RESTRICTED].
 * For items restricted for preservation reasons, create access copies and surrogates for fragile material when possible.
 * Items that are restricted should be boxed separately.
 See XXX for boxing restricted items.
 * Restricted items should be described at the folder level in the finding aid.
 Only in cases where a donor has specified that restricted contents not be described and made public would we use...

-* For restriction notes, see 5.16.1 Restrictions Governing Access.](https://github.com/rose-collectionservices/collection-services-manual/tree/master/05-DESCRIPTION#5161-conditions-governing-access)
+For restriction notes, see 5.16.1 Restrictions Governing Access.](https://github.com/rose-collectionservices/collection-services-manual/tree/master/05-DESCRIPTION#5161-conditions-governing-access)

+For restriction policies, see 7 Restriction policies.